aistats/aistats2022/cfp.md

 * Camera-ready deadline: Wednesday, February 23, 2022, 13:00 CET
 * Tentative conference dates: March 30 - April 1, 2022

+The deadlines are firm.
+We realize the pandemic is making lives difficult, so we ask the authors to factor in any uncertainties when preparing their papers.

 ### Summary

 AISTATS is an interdisciplinary gathering of researchers at the intersection of